SeleniumHQ/seleniumhq.github.io/docs_source_files/content/worst_practices/http_response_codes.en.md

-Selenium WebDriver is a completely different approach to browser automation, preferring to act more like a user and this is represented in the way you write tests with WebDriver.
+Selenium WebDriver is a completely different approach to browser automation, preferring to act more like a user.
+This is represented in the way you write tests with WebDriver.
 In automated functional testing, checking the status code is not a particularly important detail of a test's failure;